mihaip/react-closure-compiler/README.md

     ant jar

 That generates `lib/react-closure-compiler.jar`, which you can then integrate into your build process (by adding `info.persistent.react.jscomp.ReactWarningsGuard` as a warnings guard and `info.persistent.react.jscomp.ReactCompilerPass` as a custom pass to run before checks).
+Given a `CompilerOptions` instance, this is usually a matter of:

+    options.addWarningsGuard(new ReactWarningsGuard());
+    options.addCustomPass(
+            CustomPassExecutionTime.BEFORE_CHECKS,
+            new ReactCompilerPass(compiler));

 To run the tests, use: